Lowell Workers' Compensation

 Even when employers follow all safeguards and workplace best practices, workers or surviving family members of a person killed on the job may still make a claim for work injuries.
 Workers’ compensation benefits are available after all injuries that occur as a direct result of the performance of work duties.A Lowell Workers’ Compensation Lawyer Can Help

 Workplace illnesses have an annual cost of $58 billion per year and workplace fatalities cost more than $192 billion nationwide according to the Economic Policy Institute.
 Individual workers who are hurt on-the-job need to understand how to make a workers’ compensation claim and need to ensure that they get the full benefits that they deserve after an accident or workplace illness.
-An experienced workers’ compensation lawyer can guide workers’ or family members of people killed on-the-job through the process of making a work injury claim or resolving benefits disputes.
+Our law firm can guide workers’ or family members of people killed on-the-job through the process of making a work injury claim or resolving benefits disputes.

 Schedule your free consultation with a Lowell workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
 Call (617) 367-2900 or contact us online.